How to use a Debugger

 Let's break down the individual controls (from left to right):

 Similarly to Step Over, Step Into also executes a single instruction.
-However, as opposed to the former, it will step into any function/subroutine calls.
-So if the next instruction of the program is a call
+However, as opposed to the former, it will *step into* any function/subroutine calls.
+So if the next instruction of the program is a `call` it will stop at the first instruction of the subroutine that is called.\

 The debugger not only allows you to take control over the individual execution steps of your program but it also allows you to examine the status of the CPU registers.